supernova9sky/.text-hooking-library/README.md

 If you want to use this library in your kernel project then include "DataHook.h".

 ## Examples
-If you want to see an example of how to use this library to make hooks/call them open the:
+If you want to see an example of how to use this library to make hooks/call them then open the:
 -  "ExampleUM.cpp" to see examples of how to call the hook from the usermode.
 -  "ExampleKM.cpp" to see examples of how to use the DataHook.h library to set hooks.